Hebrews 6:1

 Some in the Hebrew church were in danger of precisely the same sin.
 They had participated in a corporate sense in God’s abundant blessings of salvation, but now they were tempted to re-turn to Judaism.
 But to do that would be to fall away from Christ, and even worse, to join those who had crucified Him!
 In so doing, they would be crucifying Christ all over again, and putting Him to open shame by agreeing with the unbelieving Jews that He is not their Savior and Messiah.
 To do that would put them close to being cursed, and if they died in this state of renouncing their faith, they would face the fires of eternal judgment.

 Verse 9 reinforces this interpretation, when the author says, “We are convinced of better things concerning you, and things that accompany salvation….”
 The word “and” is epexegetical, or explanatory.
 It may be translated, “that is.”
-“Better things” most likely refers back to the five things mentioned in 6:4-5 (Wayne Grudem, in Still Sovereign, ed. by Thomas Schriener & Bruce Ware [Baker], pp. 158-159; Grudem’s 50-page treatment of the Hebrews warning passages is the most comprehensive defense of the false believer view that I read).
+“Better things” most likely refers back to the five things mentioned in 6:4-5 (See Wayne Grudem's chapter "Perseverance of the Sains: A Case Study from the Warning Passages of Hebrews" - BORROW Still Sovereign, PAGE 132 THIS IS A 50-page treatment of the Hebrews warning passages, the most comprehensive defense of the false believer view that I read).
 The implication of 6:9 is that the terms in 6:4-5 refer to those who do not possess genuine salvation.

 The question remains, “But if they did not possess genuine salvation, why does the author say that it is impossible for them to be renewed to repentance?
 If they had never repented in the first place, why talk about renewal?”
 Here we turn to the second factor: